-Five foolproof ways to navigate in the wet weather
+Five foolproof ways to navigate in the rain and wet conditions

-We’re nearing that time of the year when afternoons are cooler and heatstrokes are less common.
-While the pleasant weather is great, it also comes with higher chances of rain.
 Some people eschew riding in the rain.
-It’s unavoidable but there are good reasons why you should go out anyway—you become better at handling your bike under wet conditions.
+It’s unavoidable but there’s a good reason why you should go out anyway—you become better at handling your bike under wet conditions.
 Here are some things to keep in mind when expecting a downpour.

 It’s better to dress to keep warm rather than stay dry.
 In an actual race, keeping dry is the least of your concerns, but if you can’t handle the temperature then that’s going to be a problem.
 It’ll affect both your performance and concentration, so bring a rain jacket and extra layers if you can.